violabs/picard/.ai/working/TestingSpecification.md

 ## Overview

 You should copy over the existing test that matches the specification.
 It should match the same structure as the code.
 Make sure the test does not contain V2 references in the original.
+When you are finished, add items to .git.

 ## Prerequisites